 The nominal voltage rating is the rating most commonly used when describing and applying switchgear.
 Equipment is generally suitable for use on any system having a nominal voltage not exceeding the equipment design voltage.
-Nominal voltage ratings available are - 4,160 volts, 12,470 volts, 23,000 volts and 34,500 volts.
-These supplemental ratings indicate that the equipment can be operated at voltages up to the maximum design voltage, will withstand the 60 Hz. sustained voltage for one minute and not fail under the impulse (BIL) voltage applied in accordance with industry standards.
+Nominal voltage ratings available are 4,160 volts and 12,470 volts.
+These supplemental ratings indicate that the equipment can be operated at voltages up to the maximim design voltage, will withstand the 60 Hz. sustained voltage for one minute and not fail under the impulse (BIL) voltage applied in accordance with industry standards.